 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in East Amherst.
 62.40% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.

 The per capita income in East Amherst in 2018 was $58,872, which is wealthy relative to New York and the nation.
 This equates to an annual income of $235,488 for a family of four.

 East Amherst is a somewhat ethnically-diverse town.
 The people who call East Amherst home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of East Amherst residents report their race to be White, followed by Asian.
 Important ancestries of people in East Amherst include German, Italian, Irish, Polish, and English.

 The most common language spoken in East Amherst is English.
-Other important languages spoken here include Spanish and Langs. of India.
+Other important languages spoken here include Langs. of India and Spanish.